vaibhavjagdale/Cypress_TAF1/README.md

 # QA Engineer Challenge with Cypress+Javascript

-UI Automation Framework with Cypress and Javscript
+UI Test Automation Framework with Cypress and Javscript
 ## Features
-- Used Page Object Model for managing your test cases.
+- Used Page Object Model.
-- Used Helpers classes
+- Used Helpers classes.
 - Well-defined folder structure.
 - Used cy.log for logging.
 - Github actions for manual trigger, push event, pull_request event and daily nightly execution.